gathierry/FashionAI-KeyPointsDetectionOfApparel/README.md

 # A Pytorch Implementation of Cascaded Pyramid Network for FashionAI Key Points Detection

-This code implement the [Cascaded Pyramid Network for Multi-Person Pose Estimation](https://arxiv.org/abs/1711.07319) in Pytorch to detect key points of clothing.
+This code implement the [Cascaded Pyramid Network for Multi-Person Pose Estimation](https://arxiv.org/abs/1711.07319) in Pytorch to detect key points of clothing including five types: blouse, dress, outwear, skirt and trousers.
 It was started before offical code released so there are some differences.
 A variety of modifications on CPN are tested.
 ResNet-152 backbone and SENet-154 backbone show better results.

 <div align="center">
 <img src="demo/blouse.png" width="256"/> <img src="demo/dress.png" width="256"/> <img src="demo/outwear.png" width="256"/> <img src="demo/skirt.png" width="256"/> <img src="demo/trousers.png" width="256"/>